zalando/postgres-operator/docs/administrator.md

 Pods still using the previous secret values which they keep in memory continue to connect to the database since the password of the corresponding user is not replaced.
-However, a retention policy can be configured for roles created by the password rotation feature with `password_rotation_user_retention`.
+However, a retention policy can be configured for users created by the password rotation feature with `password_rotation_user_retention`.
 The operator will ensure that this period is at least twice as long as the configured rotation interval, hence the default of `180` = 180 days.
 When